JDASoftwareGroup/jdatech.github.io/_posts/2020-08-24-python-calling-c++.md

 ##What is the motivation for accessing C++ code from Python?

 Blue Yonder has few projects in which few segments of code are in Python and few in C++ and hence it makes for an important use case to find some methodology to make these two languages communicate with each other efficiently.
-It becomes extremely crucial to find a tool for Python's seamless integration with the code written in C++.
+It is extremely crucial to find a tool for Python's seamless integration with the code written in C++.

 Before diving deeper into how to access C++ code from Python, let us try and understand why or under what circumstances would we want to do that: